rust-lang/rust/text/0000-pin_and_move.md

 pub unsafe auto trait Move { }
 ```

-A type implements `Move` if in its stack representation, it contains internal
+A type implements `Move` if in its stack representation, it does not contain
-references to other positions within its stack representation.
-Nearly every
+internal references to other positions within its stack representation.
+Nearly
-type in Rust is `Move`.
+every type in Rust is `Move`.

 Positive impls of `Move` are added for types which contain pointers to generic
 types, but do not contain those types in their stack representation, e.g: